 You have the right to request access to your personal data, amendments to it, and for it to be deleted.
 Further information about those rights along with your right to withdraw any consent you’ve given or object to our processing your data can be found in our data protection policy by clicking here.
 That policy also includes who to speak with if you have any queries about our approach to processing your personal data.

 But just what are you doing with that data?

 We’re committed to using your personal data responsibly and lawfully.
 Here’s what we do with your personal data:

 - We use data collected from our website visitors, including IP address, viewed pages, time of visit, time spent on site, browser information, mouse movement, keypresses, and operating system and version information to understand the user journey on our website so that we can better tailor the experience for all of our website visitors.

-- If you signed up to our mailing list, we may communicate with you in the form of a newsletter, social mention, direct message, or email.
+- If you signed up to our mailing list, we may communicate with you in the form of a newsletter, direct message, or email.
 This is so we can update you about Human Made, its events, products, services, industry news, and similar.
 We’ll always provide an opt-out button in case you don’t want to hear from us anymore.

 - If you applied for a job at Human Made, our hiring team will review it and use it to process your application for employment.
 Details of the hiring process can be found in the Human Made company handbook.
 Your data may be shared beyond the hiring team when it makes sense for another employee to review an application.

 Where possible, we keep your data inside the EEA.
 Where we don’t, the following safeguards are in place: